Why Most People Never Escape Mediocrity (Even When They Try)

 - “I’ve never been good at this.”

 Over time, these beliefs become part of how people see themselves.
-And once an identity feels established, the brain tries to protect it — even when that identity is limiting.
+And once an identity feels established, the brain works to protect it — even when that identity is holding them back.

 Identity acts like an internal boundary system.

-Even when behavior changes temporarily, identity often pulls it back.
+Even when behavior changes for a while, identity often pulls people back to familiar patterns.

 For example: